-These incidents are mostly caused by operator inattention, operator inexperience, reckless operation, alcohol/drug use, excessive speed, passenger or towed person behavior, and violation of navigation rules.
+These incidents are mostly caused by operator inattention, operator inexperience, reckless operation, alcohol/drug use, excessive speed, passenger or towed

 Failure to observe the safety recommendations contained in this manual may result in severe personal injury or death to you or to others.
 Use caution and common sense when operating your boat.
 Don't take unnecessary chances!
 Basic safety rules are outlined in this section of the manual.